 The most overlooked element in other grant technology resources is the actual staff that are essential to the process.
 There’s only so much that can be automated.
 At the end of the day, actual people need to look over application materials.
 But, the right technology can make their job exponentially easier - and faster!
 When there’s a greater need for aid in an emergency or disaster situation, it also means you will need either new reviewers to sign on or current reviewers to take on a larger workload.
 Either way - you need an efficient and easy program that allows reviewers to intuitively navigate through all the necessary pieces in order to come to a consistent and equitable outcome for each and every applicant.

 Share real-time insights with board members and donors

 When it comes to urgent aid, you need board members and donors to be on board throughout the process.
 That being said, what your board and donors want most is transparency and clear communication.
-The right tech tools allow you a system that will share real-time insights with them.
+The right tech tools allow you a system that will share real-time donor impact reports and insights with them.
 They will receive special login credentials that allow them to gain access to relevant information whenever they want it.
 With a few clicks, you can also send out updated reports and anticipated trends so that your board and donors are always up to date.

 Collect application information safely

 A very real fear in times of disaster and crisis is data security.
 Anytime you’re asking for someone’s most private information like income statistics, address and social security numbers, you must be able to ensure that information remains secure.
 If you’re relying on several different systems to create an application process, it’s hard to make sure that the way they’re integrated maintains that security.
 When everything is in one place and encoded with the highest security measures, you can reassure your applicants that their data is safe.